AISViz/AISdb/readme.rst

 Installing from PyPI
 ----------------------

-TODO: upload prepacked wheels to PyPI
+TODO: upload prepackaged wheels to PyPI

 Installing from Source